 People of Influence

 Being that the Greenwood Cemetery is Orlando’s first real burial site, many of the area’s most prominent residents are buried here.
 The graves of business people, politicians, historical figures, and media moguls can all be found at Greenwood.
 Many of the city’s mayors are buried here as well.
 Edna Giles Fuller, the first woman to serve in the Florida legislature, also rests at Greenwood.
 Among other big names buried at Greenwood are baseball hall of famer Joe Tinker, as well as Francis W. Eppes, a former Tallahassee mayor who helped found Florida State University.
+For another cemetery with famous ghosts, check out Bonaventure Cemetery in Savannah!

 July Perry and the Race Riots of 1920